AVANT/biofoam/README.md

 CURRENT TASK
 ------------
-get post edit controller working with new form layoutview and redactor view
+- add image uploader to post edit

 GEN TODOS
 ---------
+- in imageUploader, the crop button should remove the original photo and set the crop as the new photo
+- learn to save images from the uploader into localstorage
+- leanr to resert those images back into the uploader in the div that shows the current image
-- add image uploader to post new (and edit)
+- add "current image" div into the image uploader common view
 - fix the bug that the newest created user does not show up on the list view without refresh
-- change to pushstate with global link catcher (SEO)

 MODULARIZE TODOS